Keyshia Cole: 2014–2018: Point of No Return and 11:11 Reset

 In February 2015, Cole starred in her third BET reality series, Keyshia Cole: All In.
 The series followed her professional endeavors, parenthood, and family problems.
 With Cole serving as an executive producer, the series ran for eight episodes before concluding on April 21, 2015.
 In September 2015, Cole independently released the London on da Track-produced song "Don't Waste My Time" (featuring Young Thug) and her own remixed version of Drake's "Hotline Bling".
 That same year, Cole made two guest appearances on hip-hop albums.
 She was featured alongside J. Cole on "Black Heaven", a track from Boosie Badazz's Touch Down 2 Cause Hell (2015), and appeared on "Nothing to Me" with rapper E-40 from G-Eazy's When It's Dark Out (2015).
 On November 11, 2016, it was revealed that Cole had finished recording her then-upcoming seventh studio album and had signed a record deal with Epic Records.

 On January 27, 2017, Cole released the lead single "You" (featuring Remy Ma and French Montana).
-The song's music video, which was directed by Benny Boom, premiered through VH1 a month later.
 In July, Cole joined the main cast for the fourth season of Love & Hip Hop: Hollywood.
 Before departing the show after the season concluded, Cole's plot revolved around her co-parenting arrangement with Gibson and her preparation for the release of her album.
-On August 25, 2017, Cole released the second single "Incapable", with its Mike He-directed music video premiering on October 6.
+On August 25, 2017, Cole released the second single "Incapable".
 Cole's seventh album, 11:11 Reset, was released on October 20, 2017, featuring guest appearances from Remy Ma, French Montana, DJ Khaled, Young Thug, Kamaiyah, and Too $hort.
 Upon its release, the album debuted at number 37 on the US Billboard 200 and number 20 on the Top R&B/Hip-Hop Albums chart.
 On November 25, Cole made a guest appearance on Lip Sync Battle during its Soul Train special, where she lip-synced to "Car Wash" by Rose Royce.
 In August 2018, Cole performed at the third annual Black Music Honors.